vercel/next.js/docs/api-reference/data-fetching/getStaticPaths.md

 </details>

-When exporting an `async` function called `getStaticPaths` from a page that uses [Dynamic Routes](/docs/routing/dynamic-routes.md), Next.js will statically pre-render all the paths specified by `getStaticPaths`.
+When exporting a function called `getStaticPaths` from a page that uses [Dynamic Routes](/docs/routing/dynamic-routes.md), Next.js will statically pre-render all the paths specified by `getStaticPaths`.

 ```jsx
 export async function getStaticPaths() {